BYLAWS OF THE GREATER WASHINGTON DC CHAPTER

 ARTICLE IX – DISSOLUTION

 In the event of dissolution of the Chapter, its funds shall be held in escrow until all legal procedures are concluded.
-All of its assets shall be paid over or transferred to one or more exempt organization of the kind described in Section 170(b)(1)(A) of the Internal Revenue code 1954, as amended, and the regulations promulgated there under, as both now exist or may hereafter be amended.
-Once dissolved, all of the Chapter’s assets shall be paid over or transferred to the Region Fund
+All of its assets shall be paid over or transferred to one or more exempt organizations of the kind described in Section 170(b)(1)(A) of the Internal Revenue Code 1954, as amended, and the regulations promulgated thereunder, as both now exist or may hereafter be amended.
+Once dissolved, all of the Chapter’s assets shall be paid over or transferred to the Region Fund.

 ARTICLE X - PARLIAMENTARY AUTHORITY